Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Geometric data structures

 Lastly, we discuss the algorithms for $kd$-trees and their complexities.
-For a point cloud $X \subset \mathbb{R}^D$ the complexity of building the $kd$-tree is $O(Dn\log (n))$ \cite{Brown2015kdtree}.
-Searching for the $k$ nearest neighbors of a given query point has an average complexity $O(k\log (n))$.
+For a point-cloud $X \subset \mathbb{R}^D$ the complexity of building the $kd$-tree is $O(n\log (n))$ \cite{cormen2022introduction}.
+Searching for the $k$ nearest neighbors of a given query point has an average complexity $O(k\log (n))$ and worse case complexity $O(kn)$.